Diabetes: Travel Tips

 - Use a travel agent who knows the needs of a person with diabetes.
 The agent can arrange for special meals or other special travel needs.

-- Take extra diabetes pills (if you have type 2 diabetes), insulin and injection supplies, blood sugar meter batteries, test strips, and lancets.
+- Take extra diabetes medicine, insulin and injection supplies, high and low blood sugar treatments (including a glucagon kit, if you have one), blood sugar meter batteries, test strips, and lancets.
 You may not find your regular supplies wherever you travel.

 - Double your normal amount of needed supplies for short trips.
 For long trips, have enough extra supplies to last for 2 weeks more than the length of your trip.